 - Catalog all of their edtech applications by quickly building a dashboard of approved apps

 - Communicate with developers to clarify issues found in policies or an application’s security

-The IMS TrustEd Apps Program uses member-established criteria (rubric) for evaluating apps that encompass data privacy, information security, accessibility, and more.
-While developers of edtech applications strive to meet the data privacy and security expectations from K-12 and higher education institutions, using the TrustEd Apps program allows vendors to refine their products with student data safety in mind, increasing the adoption of their product, and ensuring compliance with federal or state privacy laws.
+The 1EdTech TrustEd Apps Program uses member-established criteria for evaluating apps that encompass data privacy, information security, accessibility, and more.
+While developers of edtech applications strive to meet the data privacy and security expectations from K-12 and higher education institutions, using the TrustEd Apps program allows vendors to refine their products with student data safety in mind, increasing the adoption of their products and ensuring compliance with federal or state privacy laws.
 The myriad of state and federal guidelines and laws regarding student data can be confusing to navigate.
 Giving suppliers a standard that explains what criteria to meet simplifies the process.